How much do you know about Portuguese food?

 We look forward to it.
 Bom apetite!

-Some of the links in this Portuguese food guide are affiliate links, meaning we’ll get a small commission if we make a sale at no added expense to you.
+Some of the links in this article on Portuguese food are affiliate links, meaning we’ll get a small commission if we make a sale at no added expense to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!